Rasbash Lecture

 1938 - Joint Council of the British Fire Service was set up

-The Articles and By-Laws were amended for the first time since the Institution’s founding, introducing a new “Student” membership grade.
-At the annual Conference, Hon.
+The Articles and By-Laws were amended for the first time since the Institution’s founding, introducing a new “Student” membership.
+At the annual conference, Hon.
 Secretary/Treasurer A. Pordage highlighted past achievements and emphasised that the future of the IFE lay with younger members—responsible for advancing fire service status and the science of fire engineering.

 1942 – The IFE establishes regional UK branches

-12 Regional Branches had been established in the United Kingdom, focussed on Civil Defence Regions: Northern, North Eastern, North Midlands, Eastern, London, Southern, South Western, Wales, Midlands, North Western, Scotland, and South Eastern.
+12 regional branches had been established in the United Kingdom, based on Civil Defence Regions: Northern, North Eastern, North Midlands, Eastern, London, Southern, South Western, Wales, Midlands, North Western, Scotland, and South Eastern.
+The Examinations Board committee was established and supported by the first Education Advisor, Mr Wallace B. Whitehouse of the University of Wales.

 Membership grew rapidly to 3,204, including 2 Hon.
 Life Members, 14 Hon.
 Members, 141 Members, 300 Associate Members, 789 Graduates, 81 Licentiates, and 1,877 Students.
 Examinations also gained in popularity, with 195 Graduate entries (75 passes) and 57 Associate Member entries (25 passes).